modjs/mod/doc/tutorial/getting-started.md

 Each time `mod` is run, it looks for `Modfile` deeply.
 Because of this, you can run `mod` from any subfolder in your project.

 If a `Modfile` is found, mod applies the configuration from your `Modfile`, and if there is a configuration of plugins, mod will automatically install the uninstlled plugins, if a plugin is your own custom task, mod load it by node's `require()` system, then executes any tasks you've requested for it to run.

+If you don't specify a target or task, but the only defined target or task will run by default.

 Installed Mod tasks can be listed by running `mod --help` but it's usually a good idea to start with the project's documentation.